 Only one instructor

-Though there are loads of YouTube videos on cake decorating, Cakes by Lynz is one of the most comprehensive dedicated cake decorating channels with over 100 videos broken down into categories like gumpaste flower tutorials, cupcake piping techniques, and cake decorating for beginners.
-A self-taught baker, Lynsey Jackson explains basic techniques as well as more advanced cake projects from her home in Kent, England.
+Though there are loads of YouTube videos on cake decorating, Cakes by Lynz is one of the most comprehensive and dedicated cake decorating channels with over 100 videos broken down into categories like gumpaste flower tutorials, cupcake piping techniques, and cake decorating for beginners.
+A self-taught baker, Lynsey Jackson explains basic techniques as well as more advanced cake projects from her home in England.

 Jackson's video tutorials help you do simple things to improve your cake decorating skills, such as how to make truly white American buttercream, how to cover a cake in smooth buttercream, and how to dowel and stack a tiered cake.
 More advanced cake projects include a gravity-defying hand mixer cake, a birthday bear cake, and a moon landing space rocket cake.
 Jackson does break down each step on how to make the cakes, with clear instructions as well as a list of tools you need (and links to buy those tools if you don’t have them).